ray-project/ray/doc/source/data/dataset-tensor-support.rst

 Tables with tensor columns
 --------------------------

 Datasets supports tables with fixed-shape tensor columns, where each element in the column is a tensor (n-dimensional array) with the same shape.
-As an example, this allows you to use both Pandas and Ray Datasets to read, write, and manipulate a table with a column of e.g. images (2D arrays), with all conversions between Pandas, Arrow, and Parquet, and all application of aggregations/operations to the underlying image ndarrays, being taken care of by Ray Datasets.
+As an example, this allows you to use Pandas and Ray Datasets to read, write, and manipulate e.g., images.
+All conversions between Pandas, Arrow, and Parquet, and all application of aggregations/operations to the underlying image ndarrays are taken care of by Ray Datasets.

 With our Pandas extension type, :class:`TensorDtype <ray.data.extensions.tensor_extension.TensorDtype>`, and extension array, :class:`TensorArray <ray.data.extensions.tensor_extension.TensorArray>`, you can do familiar aggregations and arithmetic, comparison, and logical operations on a DataFrame containing a tensor column and the operations will be applied to the underlying tensors as expected.
 With our Arrow extension type, :class:`ArrowTensorType <ray.data.extensions.tensor_extension.ArrowTensorType>`, and extension array, :class:`ArrowTensorArray <ray.data.extensions.tensor_extension.ArrowTensorArray>`, you'll be able to import that DataFrame into Ray Datasets and read/write the data from/to the Parquet format.